-Join Eric Wing for an in-depth discussion in this video Connectors in families, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Connectors in families, part of Revit: MEP Families.

 - Now that we understand the anatomy of a family,…there's just one more special little feature…I'd like to address, unique to MEP families,…that is, the connector.…Connectors play an important part in the makeup…of an MEP family.…It's the connector that supplies the engineering data…and what allows the family that has the connectors…to control the type of item that is drawn from it.…For example, if I have a pump,…I'd like to draw a pipe from that pump that is connected.…It is the connector that specifies the size of the pipe,…what the pipe system is.…